 Valentine's Day is long associated with

-the day together.
-St Valentine's Day is believed to originate
+and spend the day together.
+St Valentine's Day is

-fertility dates to ancient times.
-In the calendar of Ancient
+and fertility dates to ancient times.
+In the calendar

-Athens, the period between mid January and mid February
+of Ancient Athens, the period between mid January

 In Ancient Rome, the day of February 15 was Lupercalia,

-represented as half-naked and dressed in goat skins.
-As
+who was represented as half-naked and dressed in

-they would run through the streets of Rome holding pieces
+through the streets of Rome holding pieces of the

 met.
 Young women especially would come forth voluntarily